 The following is probably the most detailed video of a hive inspection that I’ve posted since the dawn of Mud Songs.
 For everyone who couldn’t attend the informal beekeeping workshop I was ready put on today, this video shows what you missed (or would have missed if I’d gone ahead with the workshop).
 It’s a 24-minute video, longer than my usual videos, because I left in the all the parts with me yammering on about what I’m doing — exactly the kind of yammering I’d do if I was giving a workshop.

 QUICK NOTE: Gerard Smith sells all the beekeeping supplies most new beekeepers would ever need to start beekeeping in Newfoundland — and that makes it much more affordable than it was when I originally wrote this post.
-I’ll revise this post once Gerard sets up a website that lists everything he sells.
-But I think it’s fair to say that having a supplier on the island reduces the costs listed in this post by as much as 50%.
+I think it’s fair to say that having a supplier on the island reduces the costs listed in this post by as much as 50%.

 The following, originally written in 2012 and revised in 2014, has been tweaked for 2016.
 Not all the prices are up to date, but I think it’s still a half decent guide for anyone thinking about getting into beekeeping on the island of Newfoundland.
 My original order came from Beemaid in Manitoba, because at the time their prices (even after shipping) were the best I could find.
 That may not be the case today.
 The NLBKA provides a list of other suppliers on its Getting Started page.
 I’ve only ordered from Beemaid and Country Fields and have no complaints about either.
 (Update: I recently ordered from Lewis & Sons out of Manitoba and got the best deal on wooden ware and foundation I’ve ever had.
 I wish I’d discovered them years ago.
 I would have saved a fortune.)
 Beemaid, a few years ago, had some issues with their hive parts not fitting together easily, but they’ve since addressed that issue.
 Although I don’t order many heavy items from them anymore, their prices for other items, such as ventilated bee jackets, are hard to beat.
 Plus there’s always Amazon.ca, which I keep forgetting about.